bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Outputs*
-       Names of output streams (must be stream.t-streams only).
+       Names of output streams (must be of the `stream.t-streams` type only).

 - Duplicate Check
-       The flag points if an envelope (an envelope key) has to be checked for duplication or not.
+       The flag points if an envelope (defined by an envelope key) has to be checked for duplication or not.
 False by default.

 - Lookup History*
        How long a unique key of envelope can stay in a queue for checking envelopes for duplication (in seconds).
 If it does not equal to 0, entries that are older than this time and not updated for this time are evicted automatically accordingly to an eviction-policy.
 Valid values are integers between 0 and Integer.MAX VALUE.
 Default value is 0, which means infinite.